-If you enjoy learning about the environment, climate change and other issues that affect our lives, now and in the future; then this is the course for you.
+If you enjoy learning about the natural and human environment and other issues that affect our lives, now and in the future, then this is the course for you.
 Keen tutors will support you through assignments that focus on the interaction between people and the environment and the understanding and management of the world today.
-You’ll study river environments, population change, glaciation and health issues.
-Fieldwork is an integral part of the course and you will take part in a residential trip to Isle of Arran, the Lake District or Wales to embed your learning from the classroom in the real world.
+You’ll study topics such as coastal landscapes, the built environments within which we live, and the hazardous earth.
+Fieldwork is an integral part of the course and you will take part in a range of fieldtrips to embed your learning from the classroom in the real world.

 Higher Education Destinations: